A few days before the start of another school year, you might be wondering about how to spread the word about your organization.

 We are surrounded by flyers.
 If you think about it, you see flyers when you’re walking around, in the windows of restaurants, cafés, bakeries, office buildings, and grocery stores.

 Your organization is not trying to sell something or make a profit from customers.
-Your "non-commercial" positioning frees you up to be more creative with your flyer.
+Your "non-commercial" positioning frees you up to be more creative with your design and messaging.

-One way to do this is to select a tone to communicate with your audience.
-Is your organization’s tone informal and casual, with plenty of wordplay, emojis, and jokes?
-Or is it more formal in the written tone, with eye-catching images?
+One way is to select a tone which fits your organization's values and audience.
+Is your tone fairly casual, with plenty of wordplay, emojis, and jokes?
+Or is it more formal, with eye-catching, thought-provoking images?

 Communicate with the same tone on your website, newsletter, social media, and, of course, your flyer.
 If your community can recognize your organization without ever seeing your organization name, you have set up a great communication strategy.